 Spring 2020, Parsons Design & Technology at the New School

-Code 2 is a continuation of the principles and techniques taught in Code 1.
+Advanced Critical Computation Lab is a continuation of the principles and techniques taught in Critical Computation Lab.
 Students will expand their conceptual and technical skills in the pursuit of mastering code and procedurality as a tool for creative, critical, and aesthetic exploration and expression.
 The class content will focus on building more complex systems and exploring specific creative applications of code.
 Topics will include algorithms, object-oriented programming, and the historical and cultural context of software in art and design.

 Spring 2020, Parsons Design & Technology at the New School